chef/chef-web-docs/content/accumulators.md

     weight = 20
 +++

-This is an abnormally advanced topic.
+It is an abnormally advanced topic.
 You should have already written a Custom Resource and be familiar with:

 - The built-in Chef Infra [`template`]({{< relref "resources/template" >}}) resource
 - Cookbook execution [`with_run_context`]({{< relref "infra_language/cookbook_execution/#with_run_context" >}})